sleepyfran/duets/README.md

 dotnet run --project src/Cli/Cli.fsproj
 ```

-You need .NET 5 to run this.
+You need the latest .NET to run this.
 You can follow the installation details [here](https://dotnet.microsoft.com/download).

 # 🧪 Testing